Frequently asked questions

 What is a direct cremation?

-A direct cremation is a funeral where the person who died is collected and cared for and cremated with no family or minister present.
-It is a perfectly respectable choice (David Bowie, Albert Einstein, Amy Winehouse, Alfred Hitchcock, John Lennon et al), and is sometimes known as an ‘Unattended’ funeral.
-It is cheaper, complete and unfussy.
+A direct cremation is a funeral where the person who died is collected and cremated with no family or officiant present.
+It is sometimes known as an ‘Unattended funeral’.
+It is cheaper than a ‘traditional’ funeral.

-Families often have a memorial gathering of some kind at some future date.
+Sometimes, families have a memorial gathering of some kind at a future date.

 Is it worth paying for my funeral in advance?

 If you have a life expectancy of more than two or three years, if you have the savings, and if you feel you can tackle the job (or get someone else to), it makes sense to plan and pay for your funeral in advance.
-You can of course put money aside in an investment or savings account, but unless it’s in Amazon shares, it’s unlikely to keep pace with the rise in funeral costs.
+You can of course put money aside in an investment or savings account but it may not keep pace with the rise in funeral costs.

 For more information, go to the Pre-Paid Funerals page on our website